-Last updated: May 19, 2026
+Last updated: July 4, 2026

 Privacy Policy

-This policy covers all yeil products (mail, DNS, team, and anything we ship later).
+This policy covers all yeil products (mail, dns, team, and anything we ship later).
 It explains what yeil collects, why, who it goes to, and how to ask us to delete it.

 The short version